supercamel/ValaOnWindows/README.md

 # ValaOnWindows

-This guide will walk you through setting up Vala development on Windows using MSYS2, configuring Visual Studio Code for Vala projects, and deploying your application.
-Follow the steps below to get started.
+This tutorial guides new programmers through the process of setting up a Vala development environment on Windows using MSYS2, configuring Visual Studio Code (VSCode) for Vala projects, and deploying applications.
+Let's begin.

 # Install msys2